The Towering Inferno; or, 2 Hours And 45 Minutes Of Sheer Terror. Plus, Therapy.

 Around the same time, I read a book about Helen Keller, and I was aghast.
 Apparently Helen had been born a healthy child who could see, hear and run fast without bumping into things.
 Then one terrible year she got sick with something called Scarlet Fever.
 One day she was just fine and the next day she was deaf, blind and couldn't talk.
 SHE JUST WOKE UP THAT WAY!!!

-Plus, I was certain my mom would just be like, "Oh Yvonne!
+Plus, I was certain my mom would just be like, "Oh for pity's sake!
 Will you please stop whining about your lack of eyesight and hearing?
 It's not like you're not going to live forever, you know."

 Now, I know Helen Keller is an inspiration, a woman who overcame every hurdle to become the stuff legends are made of.
 But when you're a 8-year-old, obsessive, hypochondriacal and highly imaginative drama queen THIS SHIT IS F*CKING SCARY!